ayjayt/issuebot/PROJECT_MANAGEMENT.md

 | Write fuzzers for internal functions | SKIP for PoC |  Pending |
 | Total | 13:05 Estimated | 2:35 Completed |

+Comment as you go along in godoc-friendly style

+Unit tests as you go along to not double up on debugging/unit testing

 # Things we're not doing:

-* I like putting API's/interfaces into their own corners but here it's all in one loop.
-I like doing that because it ensures all api's are agnostic to other api's.
-The key here would be creating a datastructure that represents a command/info and writing shims that translate that datastructure for w/e API is writing it/reading it
+* I like putting APIs/interfaces into their own corners but here it's all in one loop.
+I like doing that because it ensures all APIs are agnostic to other APIs.
+The key here would be creating a datastructure that represents a command/info and writing shims that translate that datastructure for w/e API is writing it/reading it.
 * The auth is based on a list and that is really inflexible- the slack API would be better served to allow the user to write a custom function as the "validator" function that takes relevant parameters (use info, command requested, w/e) and returns a bool: true (user is authed for this operation) or false.
-* There is pretty poor error reporting/observability, not that it's really important for such a small app but it helps to put thought into what you're going to do to make it convenient to fix, so I'd put thought there
+* There is pretty poor error reporting/observability, not that it's really important for such a small app but it helps to put thought into what you're going to do to make it convenient to fix, so I'd put thought there.